-Barrett Supreme Court hearing expected to focus on health care with the pandemic looming over the proceeding
+Barrett Supreme Court hearing expected to focus on health care, with the pandemic looming over the proceeding

 But reminders of covid-19 will be inescapable.

-The mere circumstances of the confirmation hearing — usually a packed affair on Capitol Hill that draws hundreds of supporters, protesters and observers — will be bare-bones, with rigorous social-distancing guidelines in place to prevent any transmission among the few allowed inside the Hart Senate Office meeting room.
+The mere circumstances of the confirmation hearing — usually a packed affair on Capitol Hill that draws hundreds of supporters, protesters and observers — will be bare-bones, with rigorous social distancing guidelines in place to prevent any transmission among the few allowed inside the Hart Senate Office meeting room.
 At least two members of the Judiciary Committee will participate in the proceedings remotely, after being diagnosed with covid-19 or to protect themselves from the virus.

 And Democratic senators, realizing that their most potent weapon against Barrett is a sustained attack on how the appeals court judge may rule on the Affordable Care Act, have crafted a strategy narrowly centered on health care and efforts to paint Republicans as recklessly rushing to confirm Barrett as the pandemic continues to consume the nation.

-“We are all agreed on two starting points: One is the importance of the Affordable Care Act,” Sen. Richard J. Durbin (D-Ill.), the No. 2 Democratic senator and member of the Judiciary Committee.
+“We are all agreed on two starting points: One is the importance of the Affordable Care Act,” Sen. Richard J. Durbin (Ill.), the No. 2 Democratic senator and member of the Judiciary Committee.
 “And secondly, the extraordinary effort to drop everything — covid-19 relief and any other consideration by Congress — to focus exclusively on filling this Supreme Court vacancy.”

 A Supreme Court nomination hearing touches on a panoply of legal and policy issues that may come before the nine justices.
-But this time around, Democratic senators will have a much tighter focus, each drilling Barrett with questions about the legality of the Affordable Care Act and telling stories of constituents who have benefited from former president Barack Obama’s signature health care law, according to Democratic aides who, like others, spoke on the condition of anonymity to describe the strategy.
+But this time around, Democratic senators will have a much tighter focus, each drilling Barrett with questions about the legality of the Affordable Care Act and telling stories of constituents who have benefited from President Barack Obama’s signature health-care law, according to Democratic aides who, like others, spoke on the condition of anonymity to describe the strategy.

-Democratic senators on the committee have held at least four conference calls in the last week to fine-tune their Barrett strategy, while Senate Minority Leader Charles E. Schumer (D-N.Y.) has spoken regularly with Sen. Dianne Feinstein (Calif.), the committee’s ranking Democrat.
+Democratic senators on the committee have held at least four conference calls in the past week to fine-tune their Barrett strategy, while Senate Minority Leader Charles E. Schumer (D-N.Y.) has spoken regularly with Sen. Dianne Feinstein (Calif.), the committee’s ranking Democrat.

-Schumer, in a Sunday news conference, demanded that Barrett recuse herself from a major case on the fate of the Affordable Care Act set for oral arguments on Nov.
+Schumer, in a Sunday news conference, demanded that Barrett recuse herself from a major case on the fate of the Affordable Care Act set for oral arguments Nov.
 10.

-“Justice Barrett’s record and previous public statements clearly indicate that she would vote to strike down the ACA and overturn Roe,” Schumer said, also referring the landmark Roe v.
+“Justice Barrett’s record and previous public statements clearly indicate that she would vote to strike down the ACA and overturn Roe,” Schumer said, referring the landmark Roe v.
 Wade abortion case.
 “Nothing in her opening statement allays that concern.”

 Republicans have noted that Justice Elena Kagan did not recuse in key cases on the Affordable Care Act, even though she was solicitor general for the Obama administration when the law was enacted and would have been in a position to defend its legality in court had she stayed in that position.
-Kagan testified in her hearings that she was not involved in preparations for any legal challenges that the health care law may have faced while she was solicitor general.
+Kagan testified in her hearings that she was not involved in preparations for any legal challenges that the health-care law may have faced while she was solicitor general.

 A gun rights decision provides a preview of the justice Amy Coney Barrett might be, both liberals and conservatives agree

-With their health care strategy, Democrats also hope to exploit divisions among the dozen Republican senators who sit on the committee, who have diverging views and political imperatives on how they are positioning themselves on health care.
+With their strategy, Democrats also hope to exploit divisions among the dozen Republican senators who sit on the committee, who have diverging views and political imperatives on how they are positioning themselves on health care.

 This group includes Sens.
-Thom Tillis (N.C.), Joni Ernst (Iowa) and John Cornyn (Texas), whose Democratic challengers have hammered them on their support for repealing Obamacare and put them on the defensive over the issue of insurance coverage for people with preexisting medical conditions, as well as Republican senators like Mike Lee (R-Utah), who is ardent in his view that the entire law is unconstitutional.
+Thom Tillis (N.C.), Joni Ernst (Iowa) and John Cornyn (Texas), whose Democratic challengers have hammered them on their support for repealing Obamacare and put them on the defensive over the issue of insurance coverage for people with preexisting medical conditions, as well as Republican senators such as Mike Lee (Utah), who is ardent in his view that the entire law is unconstitutional.

 Republicans plan to pivot away from the Democrats’ questions on health care by noting that one can never predict how a justice may rule on the court, and that they aren’t seeking particular policy outcomes from any one jurist.